 If a creditor sues you and gets a judgment against you, it can take certain items of your personal property in order to get paid.
 This is called a property levy.
 The judgment creditor must first get a “writ of execution” from the court before it can instruct the sheriff or marshal to “levy” on it.
-(For more on what happens when a creditor sues you, see Creditor Lawsuits.)
+(For more on what happens when a creditor sues you, see Creditor Lawsuits: How the Case Begins.)

 It’s important to understand that only a judgment creditor can levy your property.
-If a creditor does not have a judgment against you, it cannot levy your property.
-(If the property secured a debt, however, it may be able to repossess the property with a judgment.
-To learn more, see Repossessions of Cars & Personal Property.)
+If a creditor doesn't have a judgment against you, it can't levy your property.
+(If the property secured a debt, however, it might be able to repossess the property without a judgment.
+To learn more, see Repossession: What Creditors Can and Can't Take.)

 (To learn about other ways judgment creditors can collect from you, see How Creditors Enforce Judgments.)

 If you need information about levies in general or how to object to a levy, consider talking to a lawyer.